 Only it wasn’t to be.
 An encounter with Beat “Be-At” Jegerlehner, a Google software engineer from California and another veteran of the Iditarod Trail Invitational, the human-powered Iditarod, led Hewitt to change his mind again.

 A big man on snowshoes towing a sled load of gear, Jergerlehner looked to be the perfect trail breaker.
 Hewitt fell in behind pushing his bike.
 Jergerlehner only led Hewitt deeper into hell.

 “Beat left me behind pretty quick,” Hewitt said.
 “I grunted and cursed and spit.”

 Then the wind began to howl.
 Drifting snow obliterated the trail Jergerlehner broke open.
 Hewitt was wallowing again, but this time he kept pushing the bike north.
 His wife, Loreen, and fellow hiker, Steve Ansell, a San Francisco ultra-runner who’d been traveling with her, eventually caught up.

 As a group, they slogged on even as the weather worsened.
-Eventually, Invitational trail boss Bill Merchant, who’d been monitoring progress by satellite and saw Tim’s strange meanderings back and forth on the trail and the trio’s slow pace, sent a snowmachine out to check on them.
+Eventually, Invitational trail boss Bill Merchant, who’d been monitoring progress by satellite for days and watching Tim’s strange meanderings back and forth on the trail along with the trio’s slow pace, sent a snowmachine out to check on them.